Guitar Finger Exercises for Strength, Flexibility, and Independence

 Guitar Hand Exerciser Machines: A Waste of Time and Money

 Here’s why: We grasp and squeeze things all day long.
-We don’t need more strength.
+We don’t need more muscle strength.
 To progress on guitar, we need to control the strength we already have.

 It takes very little strength to hold down strings on a guitar.
 But we have to use the right muscles with the right amount of pressure.
 And this takes practice.
 We have to learn how to use our muscles.